heshima243/heshima243/README.md

 ## Get in Touch 📫

 If you'd like to get in touch with me, whether it's for a potential collaboration, a friendly chat, or any other reason, feel free to reach out through my preferred contact methods.
-You can find me at [insert contact details here].
+You can find me at [heshimajulien.official@gmail.com].
 I'm always happy to connect with new people and explore new opportunities.

 Thank you for stopping by my profile, and I look forward to connecting with you soon! 😄